 CRMs are powerful tools for sales teams as you can track your leads and have insight into how your team is performing.
 Providing you with detailed insight on; status of leads, interaction with leads, monthly comparisons and sales staff analysis to name a few.

 Offline CRM systems are a great way to store and interact with clients but the responsibility off updating the records is with the user, often leading to inadequately filled out client details.

-There are a range of cloud CRMs.
-Most sector specific cloud systems come with a built in CRM of some kind, usually specified to the industry the cloud system is built for, so that the information fields fit your clients.
-Cloud CRMs update automatically cutting down on data entry and assuring records are up to date.
+There is a range of cloud CRMs.
+Most sector specific cloud systems come with a built-in CRM of some kind, usually specified to the industry the cloud system is built for so that the information fields fit your clients.
+Cloud CRM update automatically cutting down on data entry and assuring records are up to date.

-We work on both sides, from bespoke software integration, to now being named as cloud integration specialist.
-We are no able to offer SMBs the automation, insight and control that we have provided our bespoke software clients with for years, but at a price that fits comfortably in to the budget of any small business.
+We work on both sides, from bespoke software integration to now being named as a cloud integration specialist.
+We are no able to offer SMBs the automation, insight and control that we have provided our bespoke software clients with for years, but at a price that fits comfortably into the budget of any small business.

-If your businesses reaches the point where you have outgrown your cloud services, you can transfer your data with ease.
-Most cloud programs feature robust data export system, which allow for the safe removal and transfer of data to be hosted on your new system.
-There are no worries about data format clashes and loss of historic data.
+If your businesses reach the point where you have outgrown your cloud services, you can transfer your data with ease.
+Most cloud programs feature robust data export system, which allows for the safe removal and transfer of data to be hosted on your new system.
+There are no worries about data format clashes and loss of historical data.